Home | Contents | Kite Catalog | Falconers section | Reels and spools | Knots | Delivery and payment

 Back to top

-It's always best to make sure everything is snug before using a reel for the first time, and to take tools along just in case something works loose in the field - especially when the reel is new.
+It's always best to make sure everything is snug before using a reel for the first time, and to take a tool or two along just in case something works loose in the field - even if it's brand new.
 The central nut on the main axle and its counterpart out of sight inside the hand plate are the most likely candidates, but the nuts securing the knobs can work loose on a new reel, too, as was the case here.

 Things can work loose on new reels of this type; it's worth taking one partially apart when it's new and re-assembling it to make sure everything is nice and snug before loading it up and putting it to work for the first time.

 It's just the right size and capacity.
 It's smooth, well balanced, and doesn't wobble when it spins.
-It's almost an exact replica of the reels Gabriel at the Round Pond in London's Kensington Gardens made in the 1940s, '50s, '60s and '70s, if not before.
-I still use one of his originals; this one has a better finish and isn't even very expensive.
+It's almost an exact replica of the reels Gabriel at the Round Pond in London's Kensington Gardens made in the 1950s, '60s and '70s, if not before.
+I still use three of his originals.

 These plastic kite spools are the next best thing to proper deep-sky reels (see below).
 They're light, easy to carry and inexpensive.
 They hold plenty of line, and wind in a lot per turn.
 Letting line out with drag is easy, and the grip is comfortable for any length of time.